gabrielbalinca/clock.js/README.md

 # Digital Clock
-* Simple digital clock made with JavaScript, it doesn't require any JQuery library
+* Simple digital clock made with JavaScript that doesn't require any JQuery library